smartfog/fogflow/doc/en/source/example2.rst

     Also, the entity ID of your input data must follow a pattern: "Stream.[Type].[xxx]".
-    For example, for a temperature sensor with "Temperature" as the entity type, the entity ID of this temperature entity requires to be "Stream.Temperature.[xxx]", for example, "Stream.Temperature.001"
+    For example, for a temperature sensor with "Temperature" as the entity type, the entity ID of this temperature entity requires to be "Stream.Temperature.[xxx]", for example, "Stream.Temperature.001".
+Please look at the example in the section |connect_device_to_fogflow|

+.. |connect_device_to_fogflow| raw:: html

+    <a href="./example4.html" target="_blank">Connect an IoT device to FogFlow</a>

-Here is the Javascript-based code example to trigger a service topology.
+Here is the Javascript-based code example to trigger a service topology by sending a customized requirement entity to FogFlow.

 .. code-block:: javascript